vishalchovatiya/CPP_Templates/Using const vs constexpr. Where to use what?.md

 ```
 - Above code is simple & self-explanatory.
 ### `constexpr` vs `const`
-- They serve different purposes. `constexpr` is mainly for optimization while `const` is for practically `const` objects like value of `Pi`.
+- They serve different purposes. `constexpr` is mainly for optimization while `const` is for practically `const` objects like the value of `Pi`.
 - Both of them can be applied to member methods.
 Member methods are made `const` to make sure that there are no accidental changes by the method.
-On the other hand, the idea of using `constexpr` is to compute expressions at compile time so that time can be saved when code is running.
+On the other hand, the idea of using `constexpr` is to compute expressions at compile time so that time can be saved when the code is running.
-- `const` can only be used with non-static member function whereas `constexpr` can be used with with member and non-member functions, even with constructors but with condition that argument and return type must be of literal types.
+- `const` can only be used with non-static member function whereas `constexpr` can be used with member and non-member functions, even with constructors but with condition that argument and return type must be of literal types.

-### Where to use what ?
+### Where to use what?
 - Where you need value not often & calculating it would be a bit complex, then that is the place you need `constexpr`.
-Otherwise things are fine with older buddy `const`.
-For example, fibonacci number, factorial, etc.
+Otherwise, things are fine with older buddy `const`.
+For example, Fibonacci number, factorial, etc.
 ```c++
 constexpr unsigned int factorial(unsigned int n)
 {